Last updated: July 2026

 When the robot is in Remote mode, it will follow the Program Select method and Production Start method you defined in the system config screen.
 You’ll probably always use UOP as the Production Start method.

-There are four Program Select methods: RSR, PNS, STYLE and OTHER, but I think OTHER is best option.
+There are four Program Select methods: RSR, PNS, STYLE and OTHER, but I think OTHER is the best option.

 OTHER